kanedev/Images-optimization/README.md

 ##  👋 Show your support 🙏

+This is free, open-source software.
+If you'd like to support the development of future projects, or say thanks for this one, you can donate here :

-Give me a ⭐  on GitHub — it helps ! ❤️
+Or, give me a ⭐  on GitHub — it helps ! ❤️